phproject-plugins/slack/README.md

 3. Enable the Event Subscriptions feature and add the Request URL from your Phproject site
 4. Subscribe to the `link_shared` workspace event
 5. Add your Phproject site's domain to the App Unfurl Domains
+6. Install the app to your workspace from the Basic Information tab